-In 2017, we designed an major update through a Clerk-Council working group that modernized Denver’s reporting rules and required transparency to voters of outside spending to reduce dark money in our local elections.
+In 2017, we designed a major update through a Clerk-Council working group that modernized Denver’s reporting rules and required transparency to voters of outside spending to reduce dark money in our local elections.
+(See directions to view these new independent spending disclosures below).
 These improvements also increased accountability for candidates and groups by empowering the Clerk to enforce these rules with fines where necessary.

 Last November, 71% of Denver voters approved a referred measure after years of policy work and community engagement which banned direct corporate contributions to candidates, lowered contribution limits overall, and creates a new Fair Elections Funds program with small-donor matching funds for candidates who agree to participate in the program with additional restrictions.
 These new programs will be in effect starting January 1, 2020 (not for this 2019 municipal election).

 I am the only candidate for Clerk with experience in designing, implementing, and enforcing campaign finance measures at the federal, state, and local level.
 I am passionate about creating a transparent and fair process that honors voters’ mandate to improve public participation in elections while keeping candidates accountable for their use of public funds.

 Until Denver transitions to a public disclosure system that fully incorporates the improvements passed by City Council and the voters, here are the steps for how to find information about Denver municipal candidates and committees during this May 2019 election cycle: